Intrenion/Milcraft/doctrine/fighting-talk.md

 ## Practice 30: Defend against harmful actors

 **Problem**
-Some people inside and outside the state will use weakness for harmful ends.
+Some people, both inside and outside the state, will exploit weakness for harmful ends.

 **Action**
 Identify dangerous actors and limit their ability to cause harm.